lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Abbreviations don't have different cases within and are cased up or down according to the rule above (e.g. `let asciiTable: [String: String]`, `class SMTPServer`).
 A common mistake to use `Id` instead of `ID` is also avoided.

-No underscores, even in the beginning of property names, for making it recognizable, are used.
+No underscores, even at the beginning of property names, for making it recognizable, are used.
 No Hungarian notation for constants (e.g., leading "k"), also.

 In most cases variables have noun phrase names: `let number: Int`.
-The most significant exception are Booleans which are expected to have assertive names (e.g. `let necessary: Bool`).
+The most significant exception are Booleans which are expected to have assertive names (e.g., `let necessary: Bool`).

 [Return to Table of Contents](#table-of-contents)

 <h4 id="types">Types</h4>

 Classes and structures are named using noun phrases.
-As well as protocols which describing what an object is.
-Protocols which add abilities are named descriptively (e.g. `Sortable`).
-Generalization protocols are possible to have `Procotol` word in the end of name:
+As well as protocols describing what an object is.
+Protocols which add abilities are named descriptively (e.g., `Sortable`).
+Generalization protocols can have the word `Procotol` at the end of their name:

 ```swift
 protocol AnimatedViewProtocol {